 The more immature an industry is, the higher the risk for blind spots – but as the example of Google shows, the higher the potential for exponential rewards.

-The due diligence has to therefore be not only focused on the company level but the sector as a whole, with predefined targets and ability of the industry to support a platform play and attractive future growth rates.
+The work done by due diligence consultants has to therefore be not only focused on the company level but the sector as a whole, with predefined targets and ability of the industry to support a platform play and attractive future growth rates.

 Are we still creating value?